 Mistake 1: Not using lists.

-When you have camp slots to fill and membership goals to hit, it’s tempting to blast your news to every single contact in your database — after all, if you really believe in your programming, you know it will help them and that a lot of your contacts will be interested.
+When you have camp slots to fill and membership goals to hit, it’s tempting to blast your news to every single contact in your database.
+After all, if you really believe in your programming, you know it will help them.
+In addition, a lot of your contacts will be interested.
 Plus, it’s a lot easier to just send an email to everyone than it is to segment your lists and risk leaving some clients in the dark.

-The problem is that your clients get a LOT of emails every day, and if they decide that yours are taking up more space than they’re worth, they can easily unsubscribe, or, worse, hit the “spam” button.
+The problem is that your clients get a LOT of emails every day.
+If they decide that yours are taking up more space than they’re worth, they can easily unsubscribe, or, worse, hit the “spam” button.
 In either case, your emails won’t get to them again.
 You have to earn your spot in their inbox with useful, relevant content.

 If your email is about a youth soccer league and your client’s kid plays football, the email is not useful to them.
 If your email is about programs for pre-schoolers and your clients’ kids are in high school, it’s not useful to them.
-I’ve even received emails about schedule changes for classes and teams that I was definitely not enrolled in, even though eSoft Planner allows users to quickly contact all the clients enrolled in any particular class or team.
+I’ve even received emails about schedule changes for classes and teams that I was definitely not enrolled in.
+Although, eSoft Planner allows users to quickly contact all the clients enrolled in any particular class or team.

-Sending to your whole list can be OK when you have general announcements (such as the facility closing for weather) or even several programs being announced at once, but in general, try to target your emails as much as you can.
-I’ve noticed that on average, the open rate for my emails more than doubles when I use lists that are organized by client interest.
-(For more on how to select and manage client interests, check out the entire post I wrote about it.)
+Sending to your whole list can be OK when you have general announcements (such as the facility closing for weather) or even several programs being announced at once.
+In general, try to target your emails as much as you can.
+I’ve noticed that on average, the open rate for my emails more than doubles when I use lists organized by client interest.
+(For more on how to select and manage client interests, check out the post I wrote about it.)

 Mistake 2: Not paying attention to the subject line.